 Graham Moore - Volunteer Groundsman

-Graham has been volunteering at the TCR Hub for nearly 4 years and enjoys caring for the beautiful, lush grounds surrounding the Lake and Hub building.
+Graham has volunteered at the TCR Hub for several years and enjoys caring for the beautiful, lush grounds surrounding the Lake and Hub building.
 Having worked for the army for 24 years, Graham is rewarded by seeing the grounds look neat and tidy whilst employing eco-friendly gardening methods in order to encourage the wildlife and the diverse eco-system.

 Graham looks after his own garden and allotment, which are immaculate, and volunteers time each day at the Hub.
 He recalls that when the TCR Hub first opened the grounds were mainly nettles but with persistent hard work the grounds are now a credit to Graham and to the Hub, supporting a wealth of activities which visitors can enjoy.

 If you have any time to spare and feel that you could offer to help look after the grounds of the Hub, or, if you would like to volunteer in an alternative role, please contact Rachel on 01833 690150.
 We would love to hear from you!